possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 cd /usr/local/poudriere
 ```

 this directory contains logs related to Poudriere builds.
 There are even a few different website files generated at `/data/logs/bulk/.html/` with information about the builds.
 You can open the website in Firefox using the URL `file:///data/logs/bulk/.html/index.html` to check on the status of a current Poudriere build.
 You can also press `ctrl + t` on the command line where you issued the `poudriere bulk` command to issue a SIGINFO to Poudriere which is configured to print out the current status of the Poudriere build while the command is still processing.
 This trick works on many other commands as well to show you the status.
 For instance if you were using `scp` to download a large file and wanted to see how far along the download was SIGINFO would print out the status on the command line to show you.
+Another example is if you were decompressing a zip file and wanted to know the status of the extraction process.

 Once Poudriere has finished, the packages that were built are available at

 ```
 /data/packages/amd64-12-1-head